umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 [wg0.conf]     Tells wireguard what settings to use for the VPN
 ```

-I don't think I need this one - pretty sure parsing `wg0.conf` is just as effective.
+I don't think I need this one - pretty sure parsing `wg0.conf` is just as effective, and removes synchronization errors.

 ```
 [clients.csv]  list of all current client configs - ip address and private key